There are two ways of taking MongoDB backups.

-A third-party script, automongodbbackup, takes a nightly on a dedicated mount point on one of the mongo machines.
+A third-party script, automongodbbackup, takes a nightly on a dedicated mount point on one of the MongoDB machines.
 This is likely the first in the replicaset as defined in the Puppet manifest.

 The onsite backup machine (backup-1.management) pulls the latest backup and stores it on disk.
 Duplicity runs each night to send encrypted backups to an Amazon S3 bucket.

 - Fetch a backup from either the dedicated mount point, the onsite machine or the S3 bucket using duplicity (to decrypt you may need a password kept in the encrypted hieradata.

 - Unzip the file.
 This will produce a directory of data.